-- 1. Internal combustion engines, gas turbines, shafting, power transmission systems, pressure vessels, etc. are to comply with the relevant requirements in Rules for the Classification of Steel Ships or other equivalent rules.
-[See Guidance] - 2.
-The drawing approval and inspection for lift devices, including lifting fans are to be to the satisfaction of the Society. \downarrow
+- 1. Internal combustion engines, gas turbines, shafting, power transmission systems, pressure vessels, etc. are to comply with the relevant requirements in the Rules for Classification of Steel Ships or other equivalent rules.
+However, for the requirement of Pt 5, Ch 3, 203. and 204. of the Rules for Classification of Steel Ships, it is be complied with following requirements. - (1) Intermediate shaft and thrust shaft - (A) The diameter d_o of intermediate shaft and thrust shaft shall be not less than